kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+This feature adds no additional interaction with etcd beyond the existing `ResourceSlice`/`ResourceClaim` storage paths.
+If the API server or etcd is unavailable, this feature behaves the same as core DRA: no `ResourceSlice`/`ResourceClaim` reads/writes succeed, and kube-scheduler cannot allocate new claims (existing running workloads are unaffected).
+See also the general DRA troubleshooting guidance in [KEP-4381](/keps/sig-node/4381-dra-structured-parameters#how-does-this-feature-react-if-the-api-server-andor-etcd-is-unavailable), which still applies.

 ###### What are other known failure modes?

 <!--